bcoles/kasld/docs/limitations.md

 The reported residual (surviving slots / bits of entropy) is therefore an **upper bound on the protection that survives** — the best case for the defender, not a measured security level.
 A better-resourced attacker generally strips more.

+## What the guarantee assumes about its inputs

+The guaranteed window is a statement about the kernel whose `/proc` and `/sys` were read.
+It assumes those files are that kernel's own.

+Ordinary confinement is accounted for.
+A memory cgroup reports its limit through `/proc/meminfo`, so a container reads a `MemTotal` far below the machine's — and that value is deliberately held below the sound floor, where it shapes only the speculative window. `make test-fixtures-perturb` asserts exactly this across the whole fixture corpus: shrinking `MemTotal` must not move the guaranteed window.

+A substituted fact source goes further.
+The no-KASLR base is fixed exactly by `CONFIG_PHYSICAL_START` together with a kernel alignment, so a source supplying that pair narrows the guaranteed window to a single address:

+- `CONFIG_PHYSICAL_START` is read only from a kernel configuration — `/boot/config-<release>`, `/lib/modules/<release>/{build/.config,config}`, or
+  `/proc/config.gz`.
+- The alignment may come from one of those or, on x86, from the real `boot_params` header — so a substituted configuration setting only `CONFIG_PHYSICAL_START` can still complete the pair.

+With no alignment from anywhere the value raises a floor instead of pinning, because the kernel rounds an unaligned `CONFIG_PHYSICAL_START` up.

+`/proc/cmdline` carrying `nokaslr` does not reach that far on its own.
+A kernel booted that way did not randomise, but the base it settled on is known only when the pair above is readable; otherwise the compile-time default stands in as a guess and shapes the speculative window alone, so a build with a non-default `CONFIG_PHYSICAL_START` never has its true base excluded from the guarantee.

+Each inference is correct from a truthful source.
+What differs is how much reach substituting one takes. `/proc/config.gz` is not namespaced, so a container reads the host's real one and overriding it means a deliberate bind-mount by whoever builds the namespace.
+The on-disk kernel configurations need no such
+thing: they are ordinary files in the analysed filesystem, which in a container is the image's rather than the kernel's.
+They are trusted because a release-keyed path is installed by the running kernel's own package — which holds on a host, where `/boot` and the kernel are the same system's, and does not hold for an image that merely contains a file of that name.
+The release is readable through `uname`, so the keying identifies the intended kernel; it does not establish who wrote the file.
+An unkeyed `/boot/config` is already treated as a best-effort fallback and cannot move the guaranteed window.

+The practical form of the assumption: a result describes the tree the run read.
+Where that tree was assembled by someone else — a captured bundle, a container image, a `/proc` entry mounted over — the result is a statement about that tree, not about the kernel underneath it.

 ## Why a run may under-recover